For uptodate information on classes go to

 to incorporate in yourself… and which carries you…You’ve got to have vitality

-because, although tragic…but even in the blackest things there’s kind of
+because, although tragic…but even in the blackest things there’s a kind of

 levity as if you were chomping enthusiastically into things.